Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

 ☀ From May to August, the temps are cooler, and it’s more breezy and sunny.
 This is the windy season and it’s the nicest weather.
 It’s also the high season for tourists, so it’s generally more crowded.

-With the exception of the Bali Kite Festival (which only happens during the windy season), you can experience any of the other sights in this Sanur travel guide all year round!
+With the exception of the Sanur festivals (which only happen during the windy season), you can experience any of the other sights in this Sanur travel guide all year round!

 More Bali Travel Tips